 Online scams take place all over social media, and Instagram’s popularity also has made it an ideal platform for scammers.
 Scammers are always looking for potential targets on Instagram because it’s a hub for people, influencers, and businesses that rely on it as a key source of their income.

-As online scammers learn new tactics to infiltrate your account, keeping updated about Instagram scams and ways to avoid them is essential for all users.
-Read on and learn about the top Instagram scams, signs to spot them, and the actions required to reduce the risk of getting scammed.
+As online scammers learn new tactics to infiltrate your account, it is essential for all users to stay up-to-date on Instagram scams and ways to avoid them.
+Read on to learn about the top Instagram scams, signs to spot them, and the actions required to reduce the risk of getting scammed.

 For example, soon after the state funeral of Queen Elizabeth II, scammers used the queen’s identity to send phishing messages to people.
-UberFacts, on their Twitter account, posted a screenshot where it received a message from the Queen.
-She claimed that she was still alive and asked to send $300 via the cash app so she could get back.
+UberFacts posted a screenshot on their Twitter account where they received a message from the Queen.
+She claimed she was still alive and asked to send $300 via the cash app to get back.

 The scammer added a Tea and Biscuit message with the Union Jack flag to look more authentic.
 Most people detected it as a phishing message and thus avoided responding.
 Moreover, people have reported that they have been receiving emails from hackers.
 They pose themself as someone from Instagram and inform them about verifying their accounts to get a blue badge.